Health Coach Spotlight: Michal Ofergabriele

 I am truly blessed and grateful to have this opportunity.

 I feel free in my relationship with food.
 I eat intuitively and understand what will leave me feeling my best (or not so much).
-It comes down to a combination of fuel, flavour and fun.
+It comes down to a combination of fuel, flavor and fun.
 I love how food nourishes me, brings pleasure to my life, and allows me to connect with people.

 I feel confident in my body.
 I appreciate how my unique body moves, digests, and keeps me alive.
 I love the look of my body, including all the scars, marks, dimples and imperfections.
 I move my body because it feels good, not because I ‘must,’ ‘should,’ or I did something wrong.